masari-project/Masari-Marketing/README.md

 It is advised for you to try out your files before you submit them via pull request, else we will waste time and it will not be a fruitful endeavor.
 Files need to be reviewed before they are submitted.
 Please have somebody do this before you try to add your file.

-It is advised that you send you pull request to the markdown files (.md) or the raw text files if you are unfamiliar with markdown files.
+It is advised that you send your pull request to the markdown files (.md) or the raw text files if you are unfamiliar with markdown files.
 [Here](https://guides.github.com/features/mastering-markdown/) is a tutorial that explains how to add and edit a markdown file.

 ## 3. Translating